Lipen/formal-methods-course/lec-computation.typ

     - ...
   + If $P$ produces "yes" for some $beta_i$, output (yield) $beta_i$ and continue enumerating.

-  This procedure will eventually list all members of $S$.
+  This procedure will eventually list all members of $S$, thus $S$ is computably enumerable.
 ]

 == Dual Enumerability and Decidability